bcgov/DriveBC.ca-loadtests/README.md

 3. `cd drivebc-code-challenge`
 4. Run `docker-compose up -d --build` to build and start containers.
 5. The site should now be is available at <http://localhost:3000>.
-6. Visit <http://localhost:8000/admin/> and you should see the Django Admin (admin/admin123).
+6. Visit <http://localhost:8000/admin/> and you should see the DriveBC Admin (admin/admin123).

 ### Testing Email Notifications